CurtainUp

 Fight Director: Mark Olsen

-Running time: 3 hours with two 10-minute intermissions
+Running Time: 3 hours, with 2 10-minute intermissions

 South Pacific Revival